x86xFX/Xiteb/README.md

 - [Material 3](https://m3.material.io/): Latest version of Google’s open-source design system.

 ## Architecture Overview
-This project employs a clean architecture approach using MVVM, which is recommended by Google.
+This project employs a `clean architecture` approach using `MVVM`, which is recommended by Google.
 The architecture is divided into distinct layers: the presentation layer, the domain layer, and the data layer.
-The presentation layer interacts with the domain layer, which in turn accesses the data layer, including the SWAPI API and its associated DTOs.
-Domain models are mapped from DTOs using a mapper package.
-The use of wrapper classes like UiState and Response enhances code clarity and maintainability.
+The presentation layer interacts with the domain layer, which in turn accesses the data layer, including the `SWAPI API` and its associated `DTOs`.
+Domain models are mapped from DTOs using a `mapper package`.
+The use of wrapper classes like `UiState` and `Response` enhances code clarity and maintainability.

+## Key Design Decisions
+This project leverages `StateFlow`, `suspend functions`, and `Lifecycle events` to efficiently manage data flow. `Kotlin Flow` is used to `fetch planet details`, but `suspend functions` could also be employed.
+For simplicity, `StateFlow` is used to collect planet data, which is then accessed by composables using `collectAsStateWithLifecycle`.
+The use of `extension functions` contributes to cleaner and more maintainable code.
+Ui is written in Jetpack Compose because Jetpack Compose is a modern UI toolkit for Android that simplifies UI development using a declarative syntax.
+It offers features like composable functions, state management, and theming, making it easier to create beautiful and performant user interfaces.

+## Testing
+`Dagger Hilt` was employed for dependency injection, enabling flexible implementation selection for use cases.
+For instance, the `AllPlanetsRepository` could use `fake or mock implementations`, facilitating testing in various scenarios.
+The `AllPlanetsRepositoryImpl` is injected into view models, streamlining unit testing.

+## Optional Features
+Optional feature is to implement random icons for the planet cards, Before implementing another network service, I used `Coil` for image loading.
+Leveraging Coil's built-in network image fetching capabilities with OkHttp, a visually appealing solution was implemented within the project's time constraints.